 - And more!

 The many different types of marketing tactics and content need to align cohesively.
-A strategic approach to each facet of a marketing strategy lends each element power, and by using topics and content created across multiple channels (with the right tone and use in each channel), including intentional calls to action and leveraging cross promotion, a marketing strategy builds momentum and drives the bottom line.
+A strategic approach to each facet of a strategic marketing plan lends each element power, and by using topics and content created across multiple channels (with the right tone and use for each channel based on the audience), including intentional calls to action and leveraging cross promotion, a marketing strategy builds momentum and drives the bottom line.

 Remember, each marketing objective can be supported by one or more marketing tactics to increase touchpoints and awareness.

-As you define your marketing strategy, you’ll need to include a budget for each section of your plan, as well as tracking and measurement steps you’ll take to discover the return-on-investment for each tactic.
+As you define your marketing strategy, remember to include a budget for each section of your plan, as well as tracking and measurement steps to take to discover the return-on-investment for each tactic.
 This will include allocating internal resources to focus on the right priorities.

-A marketing plan, when done correctly, takes time to put together, but once its in place, you’ll know exactly what actions to take and how to monitor and measure if they’re working.
+A marketing plan, when done correctly, takes time to put together, but once it is in place, provides exactly what actions to take and how to monitor and measure if they are working.
 No more spinning wheels in hopes that something sticks!
 And you and your team can be proactive, rather than reactive.

-If you want to dig deeper into a marketing strategy or branding initiative, we’re here to help.
-Let us take the burden off you and put together a home-run plan that will keep your company moving forward while you can focus on running your business!
-Contact us today at 717.885.0014 or email [email protected].
+If you want to dig deeper into a marketing strategy or branding initiative, we are here to help.
+Let us dig deeper and put together a long-term, progressive marketing strategy that will keep your company moving forward while you can focus on running your business!
+Contact us today at 717.885.0014 or email [email protected] to start a conversation!